ISC-Project-Phoenix/design/software/ros/inference.md

 It would be nice if this node could be made flexible across CUDA and CPU, to allow for more people to run it.

-The model currently outputs things as percents, so we will need to multiply them by our max values to get values for a twist output.
-It's best to do this by first creating an ackermann message by multiplying the max pedal speeds by their percent,
+The model currently outputs things as percents, so we will need to multiply them by our max values to get values for the command.
+We can create an ackermannDrive message by just running the steering wheel angle through the steering ratio.
-(giving brake priority over throttle), getting the wheel angle by multiplying its percent by max angle, then applying the steering ratio to the wheel angle to get the final virtual ackermann angle.
-This message can then be ackermann -> Twisted.